 Pediatricians located in Dallas, TX, Mesquite, TX, and Sunnyvale, TX

 As they grow, children need different types of physical examinations for different reasons, and each one — such as a school physical or a sports physical — requires a different focus and assessment.
-Dr. Meenu Jindal at Comprehensive Pediatric Care in Dallas and Mesquite, Texas, provides every type of physical exam your child may need.
+Dr. Meenu Jindal at Comprehensive Pediatric Care in Dallas, Sunnyvale, and Mesquite, Texas, provides every type of physical exam your child may need.
 Her ability to engage children combined with her pediatric experience ensure a comprehensive exam and the peace of mind that comes with knowing your child is healthy.
 Visit them at their clinic today.

 Throughout the rapid growth and changes that occur during childhood, routine physical exams tell your doctor whether growth and weight are normal, indicate whether your child has hit all their developmental milestones, and provide information about their risk for disease.